 - In the menu that shows up, click on Share screen.

 - A dialog box will show in the center of the screen, asking you to confirm whether you want to share your screen.
 Click on Start sharing.
+On iOS, you will tap Start Broadcast instead.

 - To stop presenting, simply go back to the Google Meet application and click on the Stop sharing button in the middle of the screen.